 On smaller screens, your sidebar may appear at the bottom of the page.
 Hover over the content area to confirm that the annotation is labeled Sidebar before editing.

-Click an insert point, then select a block from the menu to add it to the sidebar.
+Click an insert point, then choose a block from the menu to add it to the sidebar.
 One of the best blocks for the sidebar is the Archive Block.
 You can use this to create text-only lists of content by date, category, tag, or author.

 Some popular blocks for sidebars are: